New York State Tax Help

 An institution of higher education includes any institution of higher education or business, trade, technical, or other occupational school located in or outside of New York State.
 The institution must be recognized and approved by either the regents of the University of New York or a nationally recognized accrediting agency or association accepted by the regents.
 In addition, the institution or school must provide a course of study leading to the granting of a post-secondary degree, certificate, or diploma.

-Payments on behalf of an eligible student from a qualified state tuition program (such as New York's 529 College Savings Program) are considered qualified college tuition expenses for purposes of Form IT-272.
+Payments on behalf of an eligible student from a qualified state tuition program (such as New York's 529 College Savings Program) are considered qualified college tuition expenses.
 If you claim the student as a dependent, these payments are treated as paid by you.
 Generally, qualified college tuition expenses paid on behalf of an eligible student by someone other than the student (such as a relative) are treated as paid by the student.
 However, if the eligible student is claimed as a dependent on another person's New York State income tax return, only the person who claims the student as a dependent for income tax purposes may claim the credit or deduction for college tuition expenses that were paid (or treated as paid) by the student.
 This is the case even if the expenses were paid from the student's earnings, gifts, inheritances, or savings

 Qualified tuition expenses do not include: